Best Samsung watch 2025

 Reasons to avoid

 The Galaxy Watch 7 comes in two sizes, 40mm and 44mm, with each having an LTE option for a bit more money.
-The displays are crisp, vibrant, and easily legible outdoors.
+The display is crisp, vibrant, and easily legible outdoors.
 There's a faster Exynos W1000 processor here which helps power the slick interface.
 It's one of the first Samsung watches to ship with One UI Watch 6, based on Google's Wear OS 5.
 There are a few Galaxy AI-powered features like Energy score, which we found to be quite handy.

 Best premium